Finance and grants

 The primary resource for financial assistance for most property owners is their mortgage lender or bank, depending on the cost and extent of the proposed work.
 If you have sufficient equity in the property, and the work would increase its value, most mortgage lenders will be happy to discuss the different types of loans available.

 Older owner-occupiers who have a lot of equity but not much income might like to consider equity release schemes.
 Some of these used to have a very poor reputation, but things have changed considerably in recent years.
-One of the best sources of financial advice for older home owners is Age Concern.
+One of the best sources of financial advice for older home owners is Age UK.

 Means tested loans are available from the council to owner-occupiers to assist with major works.
 Decent Homes Assistance is an interest free loan repayable when the property is sold.
 A maximum of £50,000 can be available where it is required to bring the property up to the Decent Homes standard, or where major building works are needed in order for a property to be adapted using a disabled facilities grant.
 Decent Home Loans up to £20,000 run by Parity Trust.